InventorDave/rt-dt/README.md

 After you've enjoyed that rather edifying experience, load the dev console and run the following 3 functions:

 setScene()
-genFrames() // takes a long time, generates ~36 frames animate()
+genFrames() // takes a long time, generates ~36 frames, or if you wish, add the parameter 36 ("genFrames(36)"), to gen 10 frames rather than 36 (360/36).
+You know, you could even try "genFrames(20)", this would produce 18 (360/20) frames... animate()

 The last function, "animate()", will display an animation of the generated frames.